kubernetes/enhancements/keps/sig-cloud-provider/2395-removing-in-tree-cloud-providers/README.md

 ### Feature Enablement and Rollback

-_This section must be completed when targeting alpha to a release._

-* **How can this feature be enabled / disabled in a live cluster?**
+###### How can this feature be enabled / disabled in a live cluster?
 - [X] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: DisableCloudProviders
   - Components depending on the feature gate: kubelet, kube-apiserver, kube-controller-manager
 - [X] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: DisableKubeletCloudCredentialProvider
   - Components depending on the feature gate: kubelet

-* **Does enabling the feature change any default behavior?**
+###### Does enabling the feature change any default behavior?
 Yes, enabling this feature will disable all capabilities enabled when `--cloud-provider` is set in core components.
 Users need to ensure they have migrated to out-of-tree components prior to enabling this feature gate.
 If appropriate extensions (CCM, credential provider, apiserver-network-proxy, etc) are in use, cloud provider capabilities should remain the same at the very least.

-* **Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?**
+###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?
 Yes, the feature can be disabled once it is enabled.
 If disabled, users must ensure that the CCM is no longer running in the cluster.
 Credential provider plugins and the apiserver network proxy do not have to be stopped on rollback.

-* **What happens if we reenable the feature if it was previously rolled back?**
+###### What happens if we reenable the feature if it was previously rolled back?
 All capabilities from in-tree cloud providers will be re-disabled.

-* **Are there any tests for feature enablement/disablement?**
+###### Are there any tests for feature enablement/disablement?
 Adequate unit tests, component integration test and e2e tests will be added for this feature before it is goes beta and on by default.

 ### Rollout, Upgrade and Rollback Planning

-_This section must be completed when targeting beta graduation to a release._

-* **How can a rollout fail?
-Can it impact already running workloads?**
+###### How can a rollout or rollback fail?
+Can it impact already running workloads?
 The primary method of rollout failure is due to configuration issues.
 When migrating to use external CCMs there are several changes which must be made to ensure proper functioning.
 When encountering a failure, users should review